-The tensile yield force at 3% elogation shall be:
+The tensile yield force at 3% elongation shall be 1.0 lbf (4.5 N) minimum.

-SL, cartridge:

-LL cartridge:

-1.5 lbf (6.7 N) minimum;

-1.2 lbf (5.3 N) minimum.

-Use static weighting, constant rate-of-grip separation tester capable of indicating the load to an accuracy of \pm 2%.
-Clamp a specimen of tape at least 7 in (180 mm) in length, with an initial 4 in (100 mm) separation between the jaws.
-Elongate the specimen at a rate of 2 in (50 mm) per minute until the minimum elongation of 10% is reached.
+Use static weighting, constant rate of grip separation tester capable of indicating the load to an accuracy of $\pm$ 2%.
+Clamp a specimen of tape at least 7-in (180-mm) in length, with an initial 4-in (100-mm) separation between the jaws.
+Elongate the specimen at a rate of 2-in (50-mm) per minute until the minimum elongation of 10% is reached.
 The force required to produce an elongation of 3% is the tensile yield force.